pjobson/reRemarkable/data/media/MarkdownTutorial.md

 ## A h2 header

-To write code, you indent it by 4 spaces or a tab.
-Remarkable will guess what language you are writing
+To write code, you indent it by 4 spaces or a tab. reRemarkable will guess what language you are writing

 	def main():
 		print "Hello World"